emedware/flat-diamond/README.md

 }
 ```

-## Seclusion and construction
+## Seclusion and...

+### ...construction

 The `Secluded<Plane>` will indeed be the object the `Plane` constructor built!
-If it was used in the references, it's perfect!
+If `this` was used as a reference to have globally in the constructor, it's perfect, as it will also be the object it will have as `this` in his method calls.

-## Secluding instance methods
+### ...instance methods

 Yes, it's okay...